tardate/LittleArduinoProjects/Kinetics/StirlingEngineHB13/README.md

 * Step (9) in the instructions does not mention inserting spacers 32 and 33.
 These need to be insterted as the rocker arms are attached to the side plate
 * Step (12) does not precisely specify the assemptly of screw, bushing and conecting rod.
 The diagram seems wrong for one rod.
 Played around till I think I have it right (screw -> rod -> bush -> crankshaft for both).

-Overall the kits is quite well manufactured.
-All parts arrived and are machined well.
+Overall the kit is very well manufactured.
+All parts arrived and are machined well, but could perhaps do with some better packaging in order to survive being shipped around the world.
 Just three minor issues:
-* Once of the connecting rods (21) arrived bent ~30˚ during shipping.
+* One of the connecting rods (21) arrived bent ~30˚ during shipping.
 It straightened out without trouble.
 * The heating cylinder (23) had a [slight ding](./assets/03_shipped_with_a_ding.jpg?raw=true).
 Rough shipping again?
 It doesn't affect performance, and I was able to position the imperfection on the lower side, so it is not visible.
-* The screws (42) around the heating cylinder (23) are just a little too snug (screws scrape the cyclinder when tightening home).
+* The screws (42) around the heating cylinder (23) are just a little too snug (screws scrape the cylinder when tightening home).
 Assembles OK, but an extra micrometer or two would have made assembly perfect.

 The only thing that had me worried was whether I could find suitable fuel in Singapore.
 Fortunately there was not problem - I was able to find a suitable bottle of [denatured alchohol](http://www.guardian.com.sg/denatured-alcohol-120ml/p/158504) at my local Guardian Pharmacy for only $4.30.